baltimoreheritage/civil-rights-heritage/criminal-injustice.md

 In 1920, the Board of Police Commissioners was established and General Charles D. Gaither was appointed as the first Police Commissioner.

-The character of the department Gaither oversaw was a particular influence on a young Thurgood Marshall who, from his classroom, had a close-up view of the Northwestern District Police Station as a student at the Colored High School on Pennsylvania Avenue in the early 1920s.
-In Thurgood Marshall: American Revolutionary, Juan Williams writes:
+The conduct of officers under Gaither's oversight proved to be a powerful influence on a young Thurgood Marshall who, from his classroom, had a close-up view of the Northwestern District Police Station as a student at the Colored High School on Pennsylvania Avenue in the early 1920s.
+In _Thurgood Marshall: American Revolutionary_, Juan Williams writes:

 > Sitting in a second-floor classroom and next to the window, he had a bird's-eye view of the Northwest Baltimore police station.
 He could see prisoners, mostly black, being brought in by the all-white police.
 Often he could even hear as black suspects were questioned about crimes and sometimes hit with a club or brass knuckles to loosen up a confession.
 Essie Hughes remembered Thurgood being so fascinated by the goings-on in the jailhouse that teachers sometimes had to tell him to pull down the window shades.